sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 ================================

 In the LMS, learners enter a value into a response field to complete a numerical input problem.
-An example of a completed numerical input problem that includes two questions follows.
+An example of a completed numerical input problem  follows.

 .. image:: ../../../shared/images/NumericalInputExample.png
- :alt: A problem with two questions, one answered correctly and one
-     incorrectly in the LMS.
+ :alt: A problem with one question, answered correctly, in the LMS.

 To add the example problem illustrated above, in Studio you use the simple editor to enter the following text and Markdown formatting.